Hurricane Erin's massive waves threaten to isolate North Carolina's Outer Banks

 It's not just storms that impact the island.
 As the planet warms and polar ice melts, rising ocean levels threaten the Outer Banks.
 In a place where most of the land is only a few feet above sea level, every inch of sand counts.

-In Rodanthe, which sticks the farthest out into the Atlantic, the churning ocean has swallowed up more than a dozen homes since 2020.
-Officials think at least two unoccupied homes are likely to be lost if the waves from Erin are as strong as predicted.
+In the town of Rodanthe, which sticks the farthest out into the Atlantic, the churning ocean has swallowed up more than a dozen homes since 2020.
+Officials think at least two unoccupied houses are likely to be lost if the waves from Erin are as strong as predicted.

 The Outer Banks are still home

-Note: This story has been updated to correct a word in the final quote from “lizards” to “blizzards.”